PixelgenTechnologies/pixelator/DEVELOPERS.md

 ### Pixelator unit tests

-The pixelator unit tests suite is focused on testing the individual classes, functions, etc in pixelator in isolation.
+The pixelator unit tests suite is focused on testing the individual classes, functions, etc.
+Unit tests are run in pixelator in isolation.
 They are intended to be fast to run and provide quick feedback during development.

 You can run the pixelator unit tests by using: